 - Keep the container refrigerated until ready for release, and spritz them with water regularly.

 - Make it a family affair.
 The kiddos will love opening the container and seeing all the ladybugs fluttering about.

 - Wait until the sun is setting or completely set.
 The ladybugs will be more likely to settle in for the night and call your garden home.
 They're even more likely to stay, if it's completely dark.

 - Before you release them, spray down your plants so there are drops of water to keep them hydrated.

 - Open the lid and let the ladybugs find their way out.
 Don't be surprised if some simply fly away (remember the fleeting baby spiders at the end of the book "Charlotte's Web?").
 Others will stick around and get their grub on.

-- It's normal to find some dead ladybugs inside the container.
-That's the circle of life ...
+As for the container, it's normal to find some dead ladybugs inside.
+That's the circle of life.

-Plant these herbs and flowers in your garden to attract ladybugs: fennel, dill, cilantro, caraway, yarrow, cosmos, geranium and dandelions.
+- Since ladybugs also eat pollen, planting certain herbs and flowers in your garden will help to naturally attract them.
+These include fennel, dill, cilantro, caraway, yarrow, cosmos, geranium and dandelions.

 - Avoid using insecticides.
 Sure, they kill harmful bugs but they kill the harmless ones too.
 Neem oil is a good organic substitute.